nervosnetwork/ckb-auth/docs/secp256r1.md

 # ckb-auth secp256r1 interoperability
-Ckb-auth library is able to verify ECDSA signatures
+Ckb-auth library is able to verify ECDSA signatures over secp256r1 curve with sha256 as digest algorithm.
-A simple way to use litecoin signature algorithm to lock ckb cells is to sign the transaction hash (or maybe `sighash_all`, i.e. hashing all fields including transaction hash and other witnesses in this input group) with `litecoin-cli`, and then leverage ckb-auth to check the validity of this signature.
+A simple way to use ECDSA-SHA256/secp256r1 signature algorithm to lock ckb cells is to sign the transaction hash (or maybe `sighash_all`, i.e. hashing all fields including transaction hash and other witnesses in this input group) with `litecoin-cli`, and then leverage ckb-auth to check the validity of this signature.